twni2016/pomdp-baselines/readme.md

 Please see [our_details.md](our_details.md) for more information on:
 - How to tune the decision factors discussed in the paper in the configuration files
 - How to tune the other hyperparameters that are also important to training
-- Where is the core class of our recurrent model-free RL and the RAM-efficient replay buffer
-- Our best variants in subarea and numeric results on all the bar charts and learning curves
+- Our best variants in each subarea and numeric results of learning curves

 ## Acknowledgement
 Please see [acknowledge.md](acknowledge.md) for details.